 And so you get lost in your circumstances.
 This way of thinking doesn’t feel too good.
-You tend to feel powerless and like you are just drifting along.
+You tend to feel powerless and like you are just drifting along in life.

 “It is more fun to talk with someone who doesn’t use long, difficult words but rather short, easy words like “What about lunch?””

-What do people want in a conversations and relationships of all kinds?
+What do people want in a conversations and relationships?

-Or positive talks that are focused and where it is interesting to listen and exchange ideas?
+Or positive, focused talks where it is interesting to listen, communicate and exchange ideas?

 - Be aware and alert.
-If you know that you have a problem with excessive, negative ramblings then that awareness can help you to stop yourself more and more often before you go off on a rant.
-Or even before you pick a negative conversational path.
+If you know that you have a problem with excessive ramblings then simply being aware of this can help you to stop yourself more and more often before you go off into babbling.

 “Don’t underestimate the value of Doing Nothing, of just going along, listening to all the things you can’t hear, and not bothering.”

-Although it feels good to work towards you goals and doing the things you love I find that things go better and I feel better if there is balance.
-If I just take some time each week to do pretty much nothing.
-If I just spend time with myself on a solitary walk for example while listening to the birds.
+Although it feels good to work towards your dreams and doing the things you love I find that things tend to go better and I feel better if there is a balance.

 Instead, focus on appreciating things that you may take for granted.

-Take two minutes and find things in your life you can appreciate now.
-If you want a few suggestions, here are a few of the things that I like to appreciate:
+Take 2 minutes and find things in your life you can appreciate right now.
+If you want some ideas, here are a few of the simple things that I like to appreciate: